Valereon/blink/README.md

 - Large inital file size
 - Hosting issues, harder to share
 - Some learning curve and some quirks
+- it does flood your git changes when you want to commit so excluding .blink and uploading it sepereatly may be better for large projects.
+When you want to share you can zip it and send it

 ## Pros
 - One step setup